wdporter/acim/text/5-healing-and-wholeness/index.md

 #### substituted

-5.&emsp;God does not guide, because God can share only perfect knowledge.
+5. God does not guide, because God can share only perfect knowledge.
 <sup>2</sup>Guidance is evaluative, because guidance implies there is a right way and also a wrong way, one way to be chosen and the other way to be avoided.
 <sup>3</sup>By choosing one way you give up the other way.
 <sup>4</sup>The choice for the Holy Spirit is the choice for God.